js2198/JainDarshanApp/README.md

 # JainDarshanApp
-Web application to locate jain shwetamber deraser on the maps all over the India
+Web application to locate and get the details of JAIN SHWETAMBER DERASER on the maps all over the India